cyristo/apifit/README.md

 Apifit features
 -------------------

 This is the list of what you can do with Apifit.
-For more details, please refer to the User Guide (WIP...).

 Available Feature | Description
 ------------------|------------